 To save money, the big mass merchandisers have diluted their products so much they no longer deliver the essential nutrients grass plants in the Michiana area need.
 Because of these watered down “programs”, we have been getting more and more calls about lawn programs that can be traced back to these insufficient products.
 At Red Hen Turf Farm, we believe we can offer customers better fertilizing products at better prices than they are paying at big box stores.

 2. Over-Measuring or Under-Measuring the Area of Your Lawn.

 So, your fertilizer bag label or your soil test results tell you to apply a certain amount of fertilizer per 1,000 square feet and you’re confused about what to do next.
 The questions run through your head … “How large is 1,000 square feet?
 How much fertilizer do I need to buy?
 How do I know if my spreader is putting on the correct amount?”
 The first step is to determine the area or square footage of your lawn or garden space.
 You could use good old-fashioned math problems to calculate the area (REMEMBER GEOMETRY CLASS?), or you could use Red Hen’s Sod Calculator via our website – but that would mean you’d have to take some measurements.

-Even easier, and probably “accurate enough” is a Website and App called Lawn Crack Area Calculator.
-Simply type in your address, find your lawn on the map, and click around the edges and Lawn Crack calculates the area for you.
+Even easier, and probably “accurate enough” is a the free Yard Area Calculator that is hosted on Supersod.com.
+Simply type in your address, find your lawn on the map, and click around the edges and this handy tool calculates the area for you.
 It probably won’t be 100% accurate, but we’ve been using this tool for a few months and are pleased with how close it usually is.